“You should try content marketing for real estate.”

 Because, in order to know what will make your target audience spike their ears (attention/hook) and what problems you can describe to them to keep them interested and consume your content, you will need to know their problem or needs beforehand in the first place.

-How Do You Find Out About the Problems and Pain Points of Your Target Audience?
+How to Find the Problems and Pains of Your Real Estate Target Audience?

 This can be a tough one and there are all kinds of different methods out there to help you with it.

 What you can do about that all depends on how experienced you already are and how well you are already interacting with your target audience.